SymJAX/SymJAX/README.md

 functionalities such as

 - dozens of various datasets with clear descriptions and one line import
+- versatile set of functions from ffts, linear algebraic tools, random variables, ...
-- advanced signal processing tools such as multiple wavelet familites (in time and frequency domain), multiple time-frequency representations, apodization windows, ...
+- advanced signal processing tools such as multiple wavelet families (in time and frequency domain), multiple time-frequency representations, apodization windows, ...
 - IO utilities to monitor/save/track specific statistics during graph execution through h5 files and numpy, simple and explicit graph saving allowing to save and load models without burden
 - side utilities such as automatic batching of dataset, data splitting, cross-validation, ...

-and most importantly, a SYMBOLIC/DECLARATIVE programming environment allowing CONCISE/EXPLICIT/OPTIMIZED computations across devices.
+and most importantly, a SYMBOLIC/DECLARATIVE programming environment allowing CONCISE/EXPLICIT/OPTIMIZED computations.

-For imperative programming using Jax see for example [FLAX](https://github.com/google/flax), and in general, [Tensorflow](https://www.tensorflow.org/), [PyTorch](https://pytorch.org/)
+For a deep network oriented imperative library built on JAX and with a JAX syntax check out [FLAX](https://github.com/google/flax).

 ## Examples